craigthomasfrost/cfdesigner.github.io/index.md

 title: Home
 ---
 <h1 class="home-heading">Craig Atallah Frost</h1>
-<p>Designing brands, products, and whetever else you'll let me near.
+<p>Designing brands, products, and whatever else you'll let me near.
 I care about people, products, and process—in that order.
 You can reach me on <a href="https://threads.net/atallahfrost">Threads</a> or <a href="https://www.linkedin.com/in/craigtfrost/">LinkedIn</a></p>

 <ul class="post-list">
 {% for post in site.posts %}